abose0267/Spatiotemporal_Analysis_of_Diabetes_Incidence/README.md

 ## Organization

 - Report.qmd: Used to render the pdf version of the report
+- Poster Folder:
-- Poster.qmd: Used to Render the poster version of the report
+  - Poster.qmd: This file contains the code to render the poster that we made for the report
+  - Images Folder: Store the images that go in the poster
 - Analysis Folder:
   - gwrAnalysis.R: This file contains the code for running a gwr model on artifical data
 - Functions Folder: